thebreckoning/LaikaTek/README.md

 - Deploy completed application to cloud environment
 - Final testing

-### Micropython functions to build
-- read food level sensor

-# Currently working on
-- Getting the Docker app to authenticate to the Azure Key vault
-- Establishing a secure database connection using Azure keys

 # Installation

-Fork the code over to your local machine and run sudo docker-compose up --build
+1. Fork the code over to a server running docker and run sudo docker-compose up --build